Gallery, 2008 – Archive of Oil Paintings

 39.37 W x 39.37 H in / 100 x 100 cm

-A similar painting Nude #632 is available in the store.
+A similar painting Nude #632 OUT OF STOCK

 Also, watch a video review on a SUZANNA POSING painting from a very happy customer